 - Remember the golden triangle.
 Our eyes typically start in the middle of a page, then move to the top right and top left, so consider putting high-margin dishes at the center and upper right corner of your menu.

-This is a mistake many restaurants make.
-Once you have a skeleton of your menu laid out, you start to add more and more to it.
-The fact is, menu design benefits from white space, and the more photos or icons you add, the more distracted customers are from your actual content - the food, and those awesome descriptions you just wrote.
+Printed menus benefit from white space, and the more photos or icons you add, the more distracted customers are from your actual content: the food, and those awesome descriptions you just wrote.

 You may want to include photos of your most profitable menu items, but these photos need to be high quality - and that quality needs to translate to print.
-You may have to hire a food photographer to take these photos; you definitely don't want to use a smartphone.
+You may have to hire a food photographer to take these photos because low-quality photos can be worse than no photos.
 Work on your food presentation skills first, and then hire a photographer or a friend to take the perfect photo for your menu.

 You have a color scheme, a general idea of how you want your menu items to be laid out on the page, and possibly a few photos you want to include.
 Now, it's time to put it all together to create a restaurant menu.

 At this point, many restaurateurs hire a menu designer or turn to menu templates to give them a starting point.
 It can take an hour, a day, or a week to go through different iterations, considering margins, spacing, fonts, and overall composition.
 You could create a simple menu like Red Feather did or a more complicated menu like Maudie's.
-Keep iterating, and don't be afraid to ask for help - from friends, family members, designers, and even existing customers - to find the best fit for your menu.
+Keep iterating, and don't be afraid to ask for help - from friends, family members, designers, and even existing customers - to find the best design element that fits your menu.

-So you've created a restaurant menu.
-Now, create a few more.
-And more.
-And more.
-Come up with a few design choices to share with your business partners, and vote on which you think is best for your restaurant brand.
+Come up with a few design choices to share with your business partners and staff, and vote on which you think is best for your restaurant brand.
 Your stakeholders will want to review the content - exactly how you're describing each menu item - as well as the prices and the cohesiveness of your brand.

 Go through the approval process, and select the menu that you're most excited about.
-You could even argue for the design you think will increase sales based on data from your restaurant menu software.
+You could even argue for the design you think will increase sales based on data from your restaurant point of sale.